18 May 15 healthy lifelong habits

 Many people view January 1 as an opportunity to start fresh, setting health goals, such as losing weight, improving their diets, and starting an exercise routine.
 At DeerFields Clinic though, we know that all too often though, they set unrealistic and unachievable goals, leading most to break their resolutions within a few weeks, only to repeat the process all over again a year later.
 How frustrating to go through the same ordeal year after year without seeing any progress.

-It’s time to break this cycle and making realistic and simple resolutions that turn into healthy habits, is the way to go.
+It’s time to break this cycle, and making realistic and simple resolutions that turn into healthy habits, is the way to go.
 Here are my top 15 – start small and slow; give them time to become healthy habits; and keep tabs on your progress as you go.
 It’s never too late for a healthier you — and for the record, January 1 is only one of 365 days in a year that can offer a fresh start.
 Will today be your day?

 - Sit less, move more.
 Consider the ways you can add more activity into your day… because choosing to sit less and move more can add up to big gains in your health.
 Walk a few blocks instead of driving; hop off public transit a stop or two early; grab your morning coffee from a coffee shop a few blocks away; take stairs instead of escalators and elevators; get up from your desk every 30 minutes to refill your water bottle; consider a standing desk…. think about the many ways you can break the sitting cycle each day.